chinmay60/autos_PHP/README.md

 # autos_PHP
-A short project to developed in PHP to create a CRUD application.
+A  project developed in PHP to create a simple CRUD application.